Anoth-Jeev-DEV/QRIFY_Anoth_GBN/README.md

-QRify - QR Code-Based Attendance System
+QRify - QR Code-Based Attendance System_Python_Django_SQlite3

 QRify is a Django-based QR code attendance tracking system for employees.
 Each employee is assigned a unique UUID and QR code, which is used to mark their attendance by scanning.
 The system includes admin login, employee registration, QR code scanning, and rich analytics and reporting features.